PriyaGobburi/slate/source/includes/_design.md

 }
 ```
 The id property
-The id property serves two purposes:
+The id property serves as unique identifies for each object in the schema.

-It declares a unique identifier for the schema.
+Ex:
-It declares a base URL against which $ref URLs are resolved.
+"id": "5b15997284c535f7c78b06cc"

 # Project Structure